Things to Do in Norway

 After some more morning sightseeing in Bodø, or maybe the hike to Keiservarden lookout, you will hit the road again towards Narvik.

-Narvik is situated in the heart of a stunning landscape.
-If you take the 8-minute ride by cable car up Narvikfjellet, you will reach a lookout with an absolutely panoramic view of Narvik.
+Narvik is in the heart of a stunning landscape.
+If you take the 8-minute ride by cable car up Narvikfjellet, you will reach a lookout with a panoramic view of Narvik.
 There is also a restaurant on site.

-Another attraction in Narvik is the Ofoten Railway from 1902, opened to transport iron ore from Kiruna in Sweden to Narvik Harbour.
+Another attraction in Narvik is the Ofoten Railway from 1902, which opened to transport iron ore from Kiruna in Sweden to Narvik Harbour.
 This railway construction was the northernmost and one of the most challenging railway projects in the world.
 Today, the railway line is mainly used by tourists to make a scenic trip along the fjords in this part of Norway, across the mountains to the Swedish border.
-Near Narvik you will also pass the wreckage of a WWII German destroyer.
+Near Narvik, you will also pass the wreckage of a WWII German destroyer.
 If you extend your stay with one more day in Narvik, you may consider jumping on the train bound for Katterat Station!
-Read more about this special train trip in Norway here.

 You will drive the last distance of your Norway West Coast trip from Narvik to Tromsø, one of the most spectacular cities in Norway with a picture-postcard location at scenic mountains and fjords.

-On your first day in Tromsø you may take Fjellheisen to the top of the Fløya mountain for real spectacular views of Tromsø city on the other side of the sound.
-If you are adequately fit, you may also opt to hike the Sherpa steps one way to the cable car station or Fjellstua.
+On your first day in Tromsø, you may take Fjellheisen to the top of the Fløya mountain for spectacular views of Tromsø city on the other side of the sound.
+If you are adequately fit, you may also hike the Sherpa steps one way to the cable car station or Fjellstua.

 On your last day in Tromsø and the last day of your Norway West Coast trip, you will explore Tromsø’s surroundings.
 Either you will have a sea experience setting out on a fjord cruise, a RIB boat tour, or maybe whale watching, or you will drive out to the island Kvaløya to enjoy the beautiful coastal surroundings with the possibility of viewing reindeer on the island.